 The Big Decision!

 So now you know the facts, you can weigh each factor and decide which cup is best for you – a Lily Cup or a Lily Cup Compact.
 Remember that having one cup doesn’t rule you out from owning another, some people even choose to switch up their cups depending on their period.
 Once you think that you’ve got this decision down, make sure you choose the right size of your chosen cup.
 Generally speaking, size A is better suited for those for those who haven’t given birth/have stronger pelvic floor muscles and size B is better for anyone who has given birth or has a weaker pelvic floor.
-Find out more about which size is right for you on our size guide.
+Find out more about which cup and size is right for you on our menstrual cup quiz.
 So now that you’re armed with all the facts and figures, the only question left is – which cup will you go for first?

 Please note that advice offered by Intimina may not be relevant to your individual case.
 For specific concerns regarding your health, always consult your physician or other licensed medical practitioners.